Greco guitars: Manufacturers

 Greco guitars have been made by Matsumoku, Fuji-Gen Gakki, Dyna Gakki and others as well.
-Greco Gibson replicas around 1975 and pre 1975 models had a Greco logo that looked like "Gneco".
+Greco Gibson replicas from before circa 1975 had a Greco logo that looked like "Gneco".

 Most of the Greco open-book headstock Gibson replicas were made by FujiGen Gakki.
 Some Greco open-book headstock Gibson replicas starting from around 1988 had no serial numbers.
 The lower-priced no serial number Greco Les Paul and SG models were made by Cor-Tek (Cort) and usually have Cor-Tek (Cort) potentiometers.
 The Cor-Tek-made Greco guitars have square-shaped, brick-like nuts with no slope and also often have shielding paint in the pickup and control cavities.
-Other higher priced no-serial Greco Les Paul and SG models were made by Tōkai and the Les Paul models have an EG-75 or EGC-75 model number stamped in the pickup cavity and sometimes have fret edge binding.
+Other higher priced no-serial Greco Les Paul and SG models were made by Tokai.
+The Les Paul models have an EG-75 or EGC-75 model number stamped in the pickup cavity and sometimes have fret edge binding.

 The no-serial Greco guitars made by Tokai have square-shaped routing holes at the bottom of the pickup cavities whereas the no-serial Greco guitars made by Cor-Tek (Cort) have thinner rectangle-shaped routing holes at the bottom of the pickup cavities.
 Kanda Shokai stopped using the open-book headstock design on Greco Gibson replica models around the early 1990s and then concentrated on their other model lines and Fender Japan.
 Atlansia have supplied body and neck parts for Greco models as well.
 Tokai currently make the Kanda Shokai Zemaitis and Talbo models.